ksk0629/template_py_package/README.md

 </details>

-# HOW TO RUN TESTS
+# TEST
-Run the following command.
+Run either the following three commands.

-`poetry run pytest`.
+- `poetry run pytest`

-The following command would be preferred if you need the coverage-report.

-`poetry run pytest --cov=. --cov-report term-missing`
+- `poetry run pytest --cov=. --cov-report term-missing`

-for seeing the report on your console, or

-`poetry run pytest --cov=. --cov-report=html`
+- `poetry run pytest --cov=. --cov-report=html`

-for outputting html files.
+The first one will do test, the second one will show the coverage-report in your terminal and the last one will generate it as html.

 # REFERENCE
 - [Packaging Python Projects](https://packaging.python.org/en/latest/tutorials/packaging-projects/)